AAFC-BICoE/dina-local-deployment/README.md

 * `cnc-cm`: `collection-manager` in the `cnc` group
 * `cnc-staff`: a `staff` in the `cnc` group

-The password is the same as the username for both.
+The password is the same as the username for all users.

 # How to debug